-This dog breed has had a docked tail in the past; however, it is becoming more common to leave the tail intact.
-Tail docking is not necessary, so please consider patronizing a breeder who is willing to leave the tail as is.
+This breed had docked tails in the past; however, it’s becoming more common to leave the tail intact.
+Tail docking is not necessary, so please consider talking to a breeder who is willing to leave the tail as is.

 The first reference to spaniels (“spanyels”) dates as far back as the 1500s, but specific breeds of spaniels did not emerge until 1800.